surufel/Surufel/README.md

 ### **About me:**
 - 😊 Pronouns: He/Him
-- 🖥️ Undergraduating Software Engineering.
+- 🖥️ Software Engineering Undergraduate.
-- 👨‍💻 Currently trying to start in Cybersecurity as an ethical hacker, learning the fundamentals and politics.
+- 👨‍💻 Currently starting in Cybersecurity, trying to go as an ethical hacker, by learning the fundamentals and politics.
+As soon I advance with my studies, I may develop some projects.

 ###